10 Things in Your House That Could Be Making You Sick

 Filthy refrigerator drawers

 Even if the fruit and vegetable drawers in your refrigerator appear to be clean and sterile, they could be hiding a mass of dangerous microorganisms, including E. coli, salmonella, and more.
 According to USA Today, these bacteria can lead to symptoms of food poisoning, which can range from an upset stomach to something more severe, like kidney failure.
 To reduce your chances of developing any kind of foodborne illness, be sure to wash your fruits and vegetables carefully before eating them, and disinfect the fridge drawers and shelves at least once a month.
-Here are 31 more things you haven’t cleaned in a very long time.
+Here’s what to do if you accidentally eat mold.

 Your bath mat